christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/README.md

 ![Order executed](https://user-images.githubusercontent.com/66698256/229377403-7b7e14fd-62dd-46fd-9b15-5188b734f11d.png)

-Clicking on the "New Order" button the user will be sent to the initial page.
+Clicking on the "New Order" button the user will be redirected to the initial page.
 By inspecting the four buttons something interesting can be noticed:

 ![Cookie setting](https://user-images.githubusercontent.com/66698256/229377514-b38166dd-aa58-412f-866b-9b865f722abc.png)